CrankySupertoon/mmmr/README.txt

 - HQ font for Minecraft (needs OptiFine installed or MCPatcher run manually)
 - check if mod is updated (only MinecraftForum)
 - visit mod site links to check updates, information
+- favorite links (additional ones can be added by dragging a hyperlink from the browser to the 'data\links' directory)

 FEATURES IN PROGRESS
 --------------------